Shenharo/blueprints-updater/README.md

 - **Complete control**: Choose to track all your blueprints or use granulated Whitelists and Blacklists to monitor only the ones you want.
 - **No-restart reloads**: Relevant domains (automation, script, or template) are automatically reloaded after an update.
 Your changes take effect immediately without needing to reboot Home Assistant.
 - **Preserves source links**: Automatically maintains the source URL metadata in your YAML files, ensuring your blueprints remain trackable and updatable in the long run.
 - **Instant results and dynamic discovery**: New blueprints are detected automatically without a restart.
-Your entire blueprint list appears instantly whenever you open Home Assistant-no more waiting for slow network scans to finish before you can see your data.
+Your entire blueprint list appears instantly whenever you open Home Assistant.
+No more waiting for slow network scans to finish before you can see your data.
 The interface is available in several languages and adapts to your Home Assistant settings.

 ---